qxxxb/ctf/2021/union_ctf/sensitive_material/README.md

 ![yt.png](yt.png)

-Ok very sad.
-I was ready to brute youtube URLs but why not ask the admin first:
+I was going to brute youtube URLs but why not ask the admin first:

 ![dc.png](dc.png)